-The Computer Information Systems certificate provides students with the essential knowledge and skills in computer software, hardware, and network communication needed for entry into the computer technology job market.
+The Computer Information Systems certificate provides students with the essential knowledge and skills in computer software, hardware, and network communication needed for entry into the computer information technology job market.
 Additionally, the certificate is appropriate for individuals, who are currently in the workforce and are interested in updating their technical skills.
-Students are able to focus their studies by choosing one of three concentrations: Support Specialist, which concentrates on technical support with software, hardware, and security; Database Analyst, which emphasizes database management and administration, and; Business Intelligence Application Developer, which focuses on application development and data analysis in a business environment.
-Graduates of all options apply their cumulative knowledge and skills through a capstone experience, which results in the completion of an individual electronic portfolio.
-The Support Specialist Concentration can be completed at the Harrisburg and Lancaster campuses by taking some courses through Virtual Learning.
-The Database Analyst Concentration can be completed at the Harrisburg Campus by taking some courses through Virtual Learning and may also be completed at the Harrisburg Campus by taking some courses through Virtual Learning and may also be completed at the Harrisburg Campus by taking some courses through Virtual Learning.
+Students are able to focus their studies by choosing one of two concentrations: Support Specialist, which concentrates on technical support with software, hardware, and security and the Database Analyst, which emphasizes database management and administration.
+Graduates of both options apply their cumulative knowledge and skills through a capstone experience, which results in the completion of an individual electronic portfolio.
+The Support Specialist Concentration can be completed at the Harrisburg Campus.
+Students may also complete this concentration at the Lancaster and York campuses by taking some courses through virtual learning.
+The Database Analyst Concentration can only be completed through virtual learning.

 Graduates may obtain entry-level positions within many different businesses, government agencies, computer consulting firms, health care, and educational institutions.
-Depending on the degree concentration the student has chosen, below are the specific occupations associated with each of the three options:
+Depending on the degree concentration the student has chosen, below are the specific occupations associated with each of the two concentrations: (SOC Code: 15-1150 Computer User Support Specialists)

-- Support Specialist: computer operator, help-desk analyst, and technical support specialist. - Database Analyst: database analyst, database administrator, and data modeler - Business Intelligence Application Developer: application programmer, data warehouse developer, and business analyst http://www.onetcodeconnector.org/
+- Support Specialist: computer operator, help-desk analyst, and technical support specialist - Database Analyst: database analyst, database administrator, and data modeler